variantstudios/thesubiedoctor.com/_cars/2000-subaru-impreza-2-5-rs-sedan.md

 Another RS has been brought back to life thanks to The Subie Doctor.
 Our “Save the RS” program has done wonders for this patient, and it’s ready for a new home.
 After examination The Doctor prescribed the following:

-* &nbsp;A fresh coat of Aspen White Paint was applied
+* A fresh coat of Aspen White Paint was applied
 * A replacement EJ25 long block with 117k miles that was mechanically sound
 * Heads were machined and rebuilt
 * New head gaskets, valve cover gaskets and seals used for the rebuild